changsu/cs221_Project/README.md

 </pre>

 Here, we output Loss function on testing data using KL method and random guess respectively and also pool of sentences used for query
-In addition, we also generate learning curves of the KL method iterations vs loss function
+In addition, we also generate learning curves of the KL method iterations vs loss function in figure file `learning_curve_kl.fig`

 <b>Query</b>

 Similarly to the linear regression method, after running KL-method, we can also issue queries for prediction.
 Then we will generate result similar to this:
 <pre>